swordess/vitool/README.md

 Via shell:
 ```
 vitool:> db connect jdbc:mysql://localhost:3306/demo your_username your_password
-Connection has been established.
+Connection[name='default'] has been established.
+Connection switched from (none) to 'default' .
 ```

 As all the commands you typed in the interactive shell will be recorded in a log file, for security concern, you can provide the password via input as well:
 ```
 vitool:> db connect jdbc:mysql://localhost:3306/demo your_username
 ?
 Enter password: *************
-Connection has been established.
+Connection[name='default'] has been established.
+Connection switched from (none) to 'default' .
 ```

 Via environment variable: